 Biblical fasting can be defined as abstaining from food for spiritual purposes.
-Simply going without food because it is not available or because of medical reasons is not biblical fasting.
-There must be a spiritual motivation to qualify a fast as Scriptural.
+Simply going without food because it is not available or for medical reasons is not biblical fasting.
+There must be a spiritual motivation to qualify a fast as biblical.

-John Piper writes in his book Hunger for God: "Christian fasting, at its root, is the hunger of a homesickness for God.
+In his book “A Hunger for God,” John Piper writes, “Christian fasting, at its root, is the hunger of a homesickness for God.
 Christian fasting is not only the spontaneous effect of superior satisfaction in God, it is also a chosen weapon against every force in the world that would take that satisfaction away.”

 2. Some Biblical Examples and Purposes of Fasting

-- David humbled himself for God to intervene because of injustice (Psalm 35:13).
-In 2 Samuel 12:17,23, he fasted for healing and miraculous intervention.
+- David humbled himself, asking God to intervene because of injustice (Psalm 35:13).
+In 2 Samuel 12:17-23, he fasted for healing and miraculous intervention.

-- The Early Church fasted while worshiping and committing their ministry to the Lord.
-They also sought the Lord through fasting for guidance, confirmation and the appointment of elders (Acts 13:2; 14:23).
+- The early church fasted while worshiping and committing their ministry to the Lord.
+They also sought the Lord through fasting for guidance and confirmation during the appointment of elders (Acts 13:2, 14:23).

 - Jesus expected His disciples to fast, but He did not command it (Matthew 6:16).

 - To be commended to God (1 Corinthians 8:8).
-Food will not commend us to God; we are neither the worse if we do not eat, nor the better if we do eat.
+Food will not commend us to God; we are neither worse if we do not eat nor the better if we do.
 Fasting does not cause us to “earn” something from God, but it helps us to be more receptive to what He wants to do in and through us.

 4. Right Motivations for Fasting

-- To awaken a spiritual hunger for God that may be dulled because of a "desire for other things."
+- To awaken a spiritual hunger for God that may be dulled because of “desires for other things” (Mark 4:19, NIV).

 - To test and see what desires control us.